 Well, size isn’t everything!
-Or so my wife tells me!
-Let’s be brutally honest, a bigger one most of the time is better than a smaller one… office that is!
-But for those of us that don’t have a huge office, there are ways you can maximise it’s look and feel to at least make it seem bigger.
+Let’s be brutally honest, a bigger one, most of the time, is better than a smaller one… office that is!
+But for those of us that don’t have a huge office, there are ways you can maximise it’s look and feel to at least make your office seem bigger.
 I’m not going to recommend you buy a kids office chair, or ban those over six feet tall from entering, I’m going to give you a few tips on what you can do.

 1. Adopt a Minimalist Approach